mnit-rtmc/iris/docs/web_ui.md

 - **earthwyrm** — [Earthwyrm] is a web mapping service for [MVT], or Mapbox Vector Tiles.
 Layers can be made from [OpenStreetMap] data in addition to IRIS devices, such as DMS.
-- **honeybee** — Honeybee is a web service for JSON data in addition to rendered GIF images of DMS.
+- **honeybee** — Honeybee is a service for public JSON endpoints in addition to rendered GIF images of DMS.
+It is included in the IRIS repository.
+- **graft** — Graft is a web service for handling authenticated endpoints, including non-public data and writable data.
 It is included in the IRIS repository.
 - **bulb** — Bulb is the web front-end for IRIS.
 The mapping portion uses the [Leaflet] JavaScript library.
 The rest of the code is written in Rust, compiled as WebAssembly.